-Objective 9a: Limit development in sensitive natural areas that support rare plants and animals.

-Strategy 9a-1: Utilize available Beginning with Habitat maps and overlays to identify critical habitats.

-- Strategy 9a-2: Enforce all shoreland and wetland protection laws and consider strengthening shoreland zoning laws. - Strategy 9a-3: Encourage use of the state's "best practices" relating to timber harvest and agricultural activities, especially those affecting Lake Winnecook and its watershed by providing educational materials, forums, and other educational opportunities. - Strategy 9a-4: Encourage landowners to protect their working forests, farms, and wetlands through the use of Maine's Current Use Taxation programs, designed to help alleviate some of the financial pressures which may lead to habitat destruction and development.
+- Objective 9a: Limit development in sensitive natural areas that support rare plants and animals. - Strategy 9a-1: Utilize available Beginning with Habitat maps and overlays to identify critical habitats. - Strategy 9a-2: Enforce all shoreland and wetland protection laws and consider strengthening shoreland zoning laws. - Strategy 9a-3: Amend the Land Use Ordinance and Shoreland Zoning Ordinance to require the state's "best practices" relating to timber harvest and agricultural activities that would affect Lake Winnecook and its watershed.
+Needs to be researched and assess by associations relating to the topics - Strategy 9a-4: Encourage landowners to protect their working forests, farms, and wetlands through the use of Maine's various Current Use Taxation programs, designed to help alleviate some of the financial pressures which may lead to habitat destruction and development.
 (NOTE: Examples of programs include Tree Growth, Farmland, and Open Space.
-Under these programs, land owners pay a lower tax rate, but the difference is reimbursed to the Town by the State). - Strategy 9a-5: Work with Friends of Lake Winnecook to identify issues which might compromise habitats near Unity Pond.

-Strategy 9a-6: Strengthen the Shoreland Zoning Ordinance by placing more environmentally sensitive land in the

-"resource protection district" that allows limited development.

-- Objective 9b: Protect remaining extensive large habitat blocks from development pressures, particularly those that support high value plant and animal communities.
-Promote connectivity between these blocks. - Strategy 9b-1: Identify significant habitat blocks and work with Sebasticook Regional Land Trust to preserve and connect unfragmented habitat blocks. - Strategy 9b-2: Add incentives in the shoreland zoning and subdivision rules as opportunities to limit impacts on unfragmented habitat blocks similar to the incentives that protect open space and farmland (like the density bonus) - Strategy 9b-3: Use any available grants and programs to support land protection and to fund habitat acquisition. - Strategy 9b-4: Continue to protect critical habitats identified by the state, and water courses mentioned in Unity's 1993 comprehensive plan.
-(Many of these are within large habitat blocks and protect deer wintering areas, waterfowl or wading bird habitats, and other unique landscapes.) - Objective 9c: Promote cooperation of the town management, planning board, and code enforcement officer with local conservation groups. - Strategy 9c-2: Seek assistance in development of a comprehensive approach to identifying critical natural resources and analyzing potential development impacts in order to protect the integrity of functioning natural systems. - Strategy 9c-3: Strive to utilize all available technical tools to inform decisions relating to planning, land use regulation and other activities impacting natural resources.
+Under these programs, land owners pay a lower tax rate, but the difference is reimbursed to the Town by the State). - Strategy 9a-5: Work with Friends of Lake Winnecook to identify issues which might compromise habitats near Unity Pond. - Strategy 9a-6: Strengthen the Shoreland Zoning Ordinance by placing more environmentally sensitive land in the "resource protection district" that allows limited development. - Objective 9b: Protect remaining extensive large habitat blocks from development pressures, particularly those that support high value plant and animal communities.
+Promote connectivity between these blocks. - Strategy 9b-1: Identify significant habitat blocks and work with Sebasticook Regional Land Trust to preserve and connect unfragmented habitat blocks. - Strategy 9b-2: Add incentives in the shoreland zoning and subdivision rules as opportunities to limit impacts on unfragmented habitat blocks similar to the incentives that protect open space and farmland (like the density bonus) - Strategy 9b-3: Use any available grants and programs to support land protection and to fund habitat acquisition. - Strategy 9b-4: Critical habitats identified by the state, and water courses mentioned in Unity's 1993 comprehensive plan should continue to be protected.
+Many of these are within large habitat blocks and protect deer wintering areas, waterfowl or wading bird habitats, and other unique landscapes. - Objective 9c: Promote cooperation of the town management, planning board, and code enforcement officer with local conservation groups. - Strategy 9c-2: Town management should seek assistance in development of a comprehensive approach to identifying critical natural resources and analyze potential development impacts.
+One of their roles should be to protect the integrity of functioning natural systems. - Strategy 9c-3: Town Management should strive to utilize all available technical tools to inform decisions relating to planning, land use regulation and other activities impacting natural resources.
 This may include consulting with a GIS (Global Information System) professional or providing training for a town rep.